signmotion/pure_dart_ui/README.md

 Use the classes and functions in this package same way you used `Flutter dart:ui`.

-You can create your own application or use a 3rd-party package with [dart:ui](https://api.flutter.dev/flutter/dart-ui/dart-ui-library.html) based on a pure Dart, without depending on the Flutter SDK.
+In other words, you can create your own application or use a 3rd-party package with [dart:ui](https://api.flutter.dev/flutter/dart-ui/dart-ui-library.html) based on a pure Dart, without depending on the Flutter SDK.

 ### Use `Color`